Staying in an EU Country without permission|

 Emergency health care and essential treatment of illnesses;

-In the case of children, access to education for the duration of their stay.
+In the case of children, access to basic education depending on the duration of the stay.

-Will I be able to come back to an EU country that issued a return decision against me?
+Will I be able to come back to an EU country?

-Each EU country can decide under what circumstances it will issue an entry ban.
-You will automatically receive an entry ban if you do not voluntarily return home, when asked to, or if you were not given the option of returning voluntarily.
+You will automatically receive an entry ban if you do not voluntarily return home within the period of departure granted to you, or if you were not given the option of returning voluntarily.
+EU country can also decide to give you an entry ban in other situations.

 I have been issued with an entry ban from one EU country.
 Can I legally go to another EU country?

-If a second EU country considers letting you move there while an entry ban is still in force, it must consult with the country that issued the ban in the first place.
+After that, if you apply for legal residence to another EU country and this country considers letting you enter while an entry ban is in force, it must consult with the EU country that issued the entry ban.

 Your Home Country’s Obligations